How to Measure Your Marketing Efforts

 How will you fulfill orders and or services and how will you respond to those that reach out based on your marketing strategy?

 What is your follow-up strategy?
-Will you use lead nurturing in order to stay in touch with those consumers that do not purchase immediately?
+Will you use drip marketing or lead nurturing in order to stay in touch with those consumers that do not purchase immediately?
 If they don't buy how will you follow up with them in order to close the sale?

 Depending on your objective most goals can be measured effectively using one of three methods.
-These methods include:
+These methods include cost per sale, cost per qualified lead, and cost per visitor

 Once you decide which result you want to measure and you have the costs incurred for the event; calculating is actually fairly easy.